 We are committed to provide a safe and healthy workplace for our employees and customers.
-With the outbreak of the COVID-19, we have implemented cleaning and disinfection procedures and provide sanitising facilities in offices and service centres, to reduce exposures to COVID-19.
+With the pro-longed of the COVID-19 pandemic over FY2021, we continue to implement cleaning and disinfection procedures and provide sanitising facilities in offices and service centres, to reduce exposures to COVID-19.
 Besides that, we have implemented several preventive measures such as physical distancing, thermal scanning, provide masks to employees and promote awareness of conronavirus disease to employees by providing proper guidance on wearing masks and personal hygiene in workplace.
-The employees are also encouraged to consistenly self-monitor their own temperature at home, including their family members.
+The employees are also encouraged to consistenly self-monitor their health status at home, including their family members.
 We aim to protect our employees and customers and create a safe environment to prevent and control the spread of COVID-19.
+The Group has strongly encouraged all employees to get vacinated and noted that 99% of all employees have duly been vacinated.